cloudnativelabs/kube-router/docs/user-guide.md

 If you would like to use `HostPort` functionality below changes are required in the manifest.

 - By default kube-router assumes CNI conf file to be `/etc/cni/net.d/10-kuberouter.conf`.
 Add an environment variable `KUBE_ROUTER_CNI_CONF_FILE` to kube-router manifest and set it to `/etc/cni/net.d/10-kuberouter.conflist`
-- Modify `kube-router-cfg` ConfigMap with CNI config that supports `portmap` as additional plug-in
+- Modify `kube-router-cfg` ConfigMap with CNI config that supports `portmap` as additional plug-in.
+Please modify the `10.43.0.0/16` to represent your service CIDR.
 ```
     {
        "cniVersion":"0.3.0",